 |School type||public, coed college|

 When applying to Western Carolina University, it's important to note the application deadline is March 1, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due July 1.
 The application fee at Western Carolina University is $55.
 It is selective, with an acceptance rate of 37.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||37.7%|

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Western Carolina University is 16:1, and the school has 30.2 percent of its classes with fewer than 20 students.
-The most popular majors at Western Carolina University include: Education; Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Engineering Technologies and Engineering-Related Fields; and Homeland Security, Law Enforcement, Firefighting and Related Protective Services.
-The average freshman retention rate, an indicator of student satisfaction, is 73.2 percent.
+The student-faculty ratio at Western Carolina University is 15:1, and the school has 28.4 percent of its classes with fewer than 20 students.
+The most popular majors at Western Carolina University include: Education; Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; and Engineering Technologies and Engineering-Related Fields.
+The average freshman retention rate, an indicator of student satisfaction, is 74 percent.